 Some people are good at managing their desktop space and keeping it really neat and tidy.
 Well, I am not one of them and my Mac’s desktop is cluttered with folders and files.
 I love my chaos, and I am not going to change my habits in the foreseeable future.
 However, I do need to hide my desktop files on certain occasions.
 For example, if I have to attach screenshots in any of my articles, or when I have to give a presentation at work, I would rather show people a cleaner desktop, as it is easier for them to focus on the right things.
 Whether you are struggling to keep your desktop clean or you thrive in the chaos like me, you will encounter moments when you have to hide all that clutter quickly.
 For those quick moments, here’s how to hide desktop icons in macOS quickly:

-Note: I have tried all the methods to hide desktop icons on both macOS Sierra and macOS High Sierra, so they should work fine for you as well.
+Note: I have tried the following methods on my 2017 MacBook Pro running on macOS Mojave, and other Macs running on macOS Sierra, and macOS High Sierra, so these should work on your Mac as well.

 Hide Desktop Icons in macOS Using Terminal